 Since 1960, you can watch a special TV series broadcasted on the Swedish television channel SVT every year during the advent.
 SVT’s julkalender or Christmas calendar as the series is called, offers a different story every year.
 On the SVT website you can also view all episodes of previous years.

 The advent calendar began as part of another program, but it is now a complete program on its own that is very popular with children.
 An episode of SVT’s Christmas calendar takes about a quarter of an hour.
 The first series in 1960 was Titteliture.
 Some years are even released on DVD.
 SVT’s Christmas calendar is something that is very popular.
-The Swedish looks forward to announcing the title and the cast for the coming year.
-Viewer audiences of 2 millions and more are no exception (with only 10 million Swedes, that’s really a lot), mostly children but secretly, adults are looking forward to it too.
-It’s nostalgia, and Swedes also likes their Christmas traditions.
-SVT’s Christmas calendar is not the only thing around Christmas that gets most of Sweden in front of the television.
-Their Christmas Eve each year begins with Kalle Anka.
+The Swedes look forward to the announcement of the title and the cast for the coming year.
+For 2021 that will be ‘En hederlig jul med Knyckertz‘.

 Here you learn more about Swedish Christmas traditions.